Gabriel Arias Player Props: Guardians vs. Rays

 Gabriel Arias At The Plate

-- Arias is batting .193 with seven doubles, five home runs and 24 walks.
+- Arias is hitting .200 with seven doubles, five home runs and 24 walks.

-- In six games this year (9.1%), Arias has picked up an RBI, and in four of those games (6.1%) he had more than one.
+- In 9.0% of his games this year, Arias has had at least one RBI.
+He's picked up more than one in 6.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.